Kanban and Agile

 Eh, not really.
 When considering Agile vs. Kanban, there are fundamental differences between the two.
 The ideas behind Kanban come from the world of Lean Manufacturing as a way of doing something called “Just-in-Time” production.
 It was developed by Toyota (Kanban is Japanese for “Visual Card”) in the 1950s.
 Further development of the ideas for using Kanban for knowledge work (like software development) was done by David Anderson, Jim Benson, Corey Ladas, Alan Shalloway, Karl Scotland, Alison Vale, David Joyce, and a sizeable community of people interested in applying principles from the world of Lean to software development, DevOps, and other kinds of Knowledge work, beginning around 2007.
 While Agile is still growing and adapting, most of the ideas we associate with Agile had begun to solidify long before Kanban came around.
 So, including Kanban as part of Agile muddies the waters a bit.

-Agile was developed primarily by software developers to define better ways of developing and delivering software.
+Agile process flow was developed primarily by software developers to define better ways of developing and delivering software.
 See the Agile Manifesto.

 Kanban and the Lean principle of Flow aren’t specific to how we develop software.
 The flow system works very well for that, but it turns out it also works well in places where Agile’s iterative delivery model has struggled.
 IT Operations for example, or software teams focused on churning out small bug fixes and enhancements to existing production systems, is a great place where the flow principle produces a ton of value.
 For some environments, it just isn’t practical to batch up work in two week chunks.
 The need, for some teams, to respond in real time to a constant stream of incoming requests, makes selecting a batch of them to work on only every two weeks pretty impractical.

-For that matter, Kanban can work equally well for just about any kind of work:
+For that matter, the principles of Kanban software development can work equally well for just about any kind of work:

 - Creating marketing campaigns